Skip to main content

 important

-When using this, please make sure to run the calibration CLI command to find the right settings for your hardware.
+When you change the hashing settings make sure to run the calibration CLI command to find the right balance for your hardware.

 If each hash takes 300 milliseconds, a value of 1 here would entail ~ a max of 3 hashes per second (1000 ms / 300 ms).
 A value of 2 here would entail a max of 6 hashes per second (1000 ms / 300 ms)*2.

-Password hashing is carried out during sign in, sign up and password reset flows, therefore, you can set this value according to the target time per hash and how many sign ups / in you would expect per second.
+Password hashing occurs during sign in, sign up, and password reset flows.
+Therefore, you can set this value according to the target time per hash and how many sign ups/in you expect per second.

 docker run \